grAyDHD/G_ENGINE/Library/demos/19_m3Text/Design.md

 [x] Implement a `drawText(x, y, *text)` function.
 - [x] Draw multiple characters as a single line of text.
 - [x] Verify correct spacing between characters.
+- []  Refactor to actual function, in main right now

 ### Step 4:
     Text Color and Background Handling
 - [ ] Add support for customizable text colors (16-bit RGB15).
 - [ ] Implement a background color option for text rendering.
-- [ ] Ensure background does not overwrite other screen content.
+- [x] Ensure background does not overwrite other screen content.

 ### Step 5: